FelipePaluco/Expense-Management-App/README.md

 > 📈 Add indicators to show the sum of expenses based on filtering criteria.<br>
 > 🖌 Re-design the page visual.
+> 🖌 Create a Pagination system to expenses table.

 <hr />